Spycsh/landscapeCollector/README.md

 ------------------------------------------------------------
 ## Operating the software
-Activate the eclipse and import the php file.
+Activate the eclipse and import the files.
 The project includes 7 folders: controller css